mariedj/play-to-program/rurple1.1-P2P/README.txt

 	buttons and removing the start button. -- COMPLETED

-	Isolation of check mark button with a text label to say the button Submits.
+	Isolation of check mark button with a text label to say the button Submits. --Complete

 	Problem Number counter on screen.

 	Username on screen.

+	6 questions, easy one's.
+	2 1/2 hours Friday.
+	Sort by easy, medium, hard.
+	Timestamps
+	Add a field asking what major they are
+	What languages do you know?
+	How long have you known these languages?
+	Sizers or Layout Manager.
+Example in Dave's code.
+GridBagSizer or BoxSizer possibly?
+	Put David's Pretest on here
+	Put David's Post Test on here
+	Email David once I get the frames and everything uploaded on svn w/ screen shot of the dialogs Add image to login screen

+	Jane confirming the computer lab ITE_240
+	201E 6:30-7:30 pizza
+	Test this on GL	29th, 31st, Friday 10-1 and 1-4

-	Add open-ended comments at the end for questions and suggestions.
+	Add open-ended comments at the end for questions and suggestions. -- Completed

 	Change directory issues.
 Use os.join -- Completed rur_start.py look at the ShowInstruction Method and decide if it is